Would my own church welcome my friend? Did they get the hospitality vision?

 Since I teach on church hospitality, I felt like I was being put to the test in my own life.

-Would our church rise to the occasion and welcome our guest?
-Did they get the hospitality vision of welcoming the stranger?
+Would our church rise to the occasion and welcome my friend?
+Had they captured the hospitality vision of welcoming the stranger?
 Would they welcome the church visitor?

-Or would I feel like my friend would be ignored and never want to come back.
+Or would I discover that my friend would be ignored and never want to come back?

 Watch the video to find out.